readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 you’d buy ad space on a billboard where those people are likely to see it or buy an ad spot in a newspaper section that your target market reads.
-In the online world, this used to mean finding an online publication for your product or buying up specific terms at search engines.
+In the online world, this used to mean finding an online publication for your product or buying up specific, relevant terms on search engines.
 If you plan to introduce a new line of cat food?
 You run an ad on [ModernCat.com](https://moderncat.com) or you pay to take the top search engine result for "cat food".